charlie-vf/lotr-quiz-game/README.md

 The navigation bar is a feature of the About LoTR and Quiz pages.
 It provides links to the homepage, the About section and the quiz itself.
 I chose not to implement it on the home page and results areas as I felt using call-to-action buttons was the better choice, visually, for these pages.
 The bar contains an active feature when on the About page, however this is not included when the user is in the quiz area as the button which links to the quiz is changed from saying 'The Quiz,' in the About page, to 'Restart Quiz,' and thus having an active bar on the link may cause confusion.
-Clicking on the title above the navigation bar will take the user back to the homepage (index.html).
+Clicking on the title above the navigation bar will also take the user back to the homepage.

 ### **The Quiz**

 The quiz page features:
-- A nav bar providing links to the homepage, about section and an option to restart the game.
+- A nav bar providing links to the homepage, about section and an option to restart the game
 - A progress bar which updates as the user moves through the questions.
-I implemented this as it can be frustrating completing a quiz with no knowledge of how close you are to the end.
+I implemented this as it can be frustrating completing a quiz with no knowledge of how close you are to the end
-- A score count which adds ten (10) each time the user selects a correct answer.
+- A score count which adds ten (10) each time the user selects a correct answer
 - A center-aligned question
 - Four (4) answer options to choose from
     - If the answer selected is correct, it will turn a light blue (rgb(28, 200, 177))
-    - If the answer selected is incorrect, it will turn a burn orange (rgb(255, 85, 0))
+    - If the answer selected is incorrect, it will turn a burnt orange (rgb(255, 85, 0))
     - There is a 500ms delay before the next question is displayed, giving the user time to see the result of their choice before moving on
     - On hover, the answer option bars will expand, creating a more visual representation of what is about to be selected